-The Importance of the Struggle.
+The Importance Of The Struggle

-The importance of the struggle now going on in the coal industry can hardly be overestimated.
-The coal operators are aggressively attempting with the active assistance of the government and the treacherous misleadership of the Lewis machine, to break up the United Mine Workers and to put through their wage-cut-ting policies.
-The loss of the United Mine Workers of America would deal a most destructive blow to the trade union movement as a whole, and give an enormous impulse to the open-shop movement in every industry. saving, rebuilding of the United Mine Workers and the driving out of its corrupt leadership is of fundamental importance to the whole labor movement.
+The importance of the struggle now going on in the coal industry can hardly be overestimat-The coal operators are aggressively ated. tempting with the active assistance of the government and the treacherous misleadership of the Lewis machine, to break up the United Mine Workers and to put through their wage-cutting policies.
+The loss of the U. M. W. A. would deal a most destructive blow to the trade union